xslattery/Isometric-Game/README.md

 All the above libraries / frameworks can be found on all modern macos / osx installs.
 It is recomended that you have Xcode installed for this project.

 #### Windows:
-*This part of the project development has not yet begun.*
+*This part of the project has not yet begun development.*

 ## Build Process:
 This project includes a **bash build script** (for OSX) that when run will build the project.